siyuyuan/siyuyuan.github.io/content/publication/beneath-surface-similarity-large-language-models-make-reasonable-scientific-analogies-after-structure-abduction/index.md

 ---
-abstract: "Analogical reasoning is essential for human cognition, allowing us to comprehend new concepts by relating them to familiar ones based on common relational structures.
-Previous work mainly focuses on word analogies, which do not fully represent the analogical reasoning ability of language models (LMs) aligning with humans.
-This paper first examines analogy prompting for large language models (LLMs) in scientific question-answering tasks.
-Then we discover that LLMs tend to ignore relational structures when performing word analogies, casting doubt on their utility for evaluating analogical reasoning.
-For better evaluation aligning with humans, we propose an analogical structure abduction task based on cognitive psychology, which aims to abduct structures between two systems to establish an analogy.
-Then we create a benchmark of scientific analogical reasoning with structure abduction, SCAR, consisting of 400 scientific analogies across 13 domains for this task.
-Empirical results reveal that LLMs struggle with this task, but the Chain-of-Thought (CoT) method with background knowledge and explanations can improve their capability."
+abstract: "The vital role of analogical reasoning in human cognition allows us to grasp novel concepts by linking them with familiar ones through shared relational structures.
+Despite the attention previous research has given to word analogies, this work suggests that Large Language Models (LLMs) often overlook the structures that underpin these analogies, raising questions about the efficacy of word analogies as a measure of analogical reasoning skills akin to human cognition.
+In response to this, our paper introduces a task of analogical structure abduction, grounded in cognitive psychology, designed to abduce structures that form an analogy between two systems.
+In support of this task, we establish a benchmark called SCAR, containing 400 scientific analogies from 13 distinct fields, tailored for evaluating analogical reasoning with structure abduction.
+The empirical evidence underlines the continued challenges faced by LLMs, including ChatGPT and GPT-4, in mastering this task, signifying the need for future exploration to enhance their abilities."
 slides: ""
 url_pdf: ""
 publication_types: